John W. McGowan

-John W. McGowan is an American attorney and politician.
-A Republican, he represents the 97th District of the New York State Assembly.
+John W. McGowan is an American attorney, politician and musician.
+A Republican, he represented the 97th District of the New York State Assembly, for the years 2023 and 2024.

 Career

 After graduation from New York Law School, McGowan served as an Assistant District Attorney in The Bronx and a Senior Assistant District Attorney in his home county of Rockland.
 He was first elected to public office in 2019, as a member of the Rockland County Legislature from the 15th District.
 The 15th District included parts of Orangetown, Clarkstown, and Chestnut Ridge.

 In late 2022, McGowan announced plans to run for District 97 of the New York State Assembly after incumbent Mike Lawler retired to run for federal congress.
 He won the election against Democratic challenger Eudson Francois and was sworn in on January 1, 2023.

+In November 2024 he lost his reelection to longtime Democratic Rockland County legislator Aron Wieder by a margin of 7.5% points.

 Personal life

 Currently, McGowan lives in Pearl River with his wife, Christine, and their two dogs.